 If the Series A Preferred Stock constitutes "preferred stock" for purposes of Section 305(c) of the Code and the Treasury Regulations issued under such Section (the "Section 305(c) Regulations"), and the redemption price of Series A Preferred Stock exceeds its issue price by more than a de minimis amount, such excess may be treated as a constructive distribution of additional stock on Series A Preferred Stock that is included in income over the term of the Series A Preferred Stock as discussed below.
-For purposes of this rule, if the redemption price at quals or exceeds the product of (i) 1/4 of 1% of the redemption price and (ii) the number of complete years to maturity, such Series A Preferred Stock will be deemed to have an excessive redemption price.
-Because the issue price of the Series A Preferred Stock for United States federal income tax purposes will be equal to its fair market value at the time of the exchange (or, if the Series A Preferred Stock is not considered to be so traded, the fair market value of the Class A Common Stock at the time of the exchange), it is possible, depending on its fair market value at that time (or the fair market value of the Class A Common Stock at that time, as applicable), that the Series A Preferred Stock will be issued with more than a de minimis amount of redemption price.
+For purposes of this rule, if the redemption price at maturity exceeds the issue price by an amount that equals or exceeds the product of (i) 1⁄2 of 1% of the redemption price and (ii) the number of complete years to maturity, such Series A Preferred Stock will be deemed to have an excessive redemption price.
+Because the issue price of the Series A Preferred Stock for United States federal income tax purposes will be equal to its fair market value at the time of the exchange (or, if the Series A Preferred Stock is not considered to be traded on an established market at any time during the 60-day period ending 30 days after the date of the exchange but the Class A Common Stock is considered to be so traded, the fair market value of the Class A Common Stock at the time of the exchange), it is possible, depending on its fair market value at that time (or the fair market value of the Class A Common Stock at that time, as applicable), that the Series A Preferred Stock will be issued with more than a de minimis amount of redemption premium.
 Under Section 305(c) of the Code such premium must be taken into account as a series of constructive distributions under principles similar to the principles of the original issue discount provisions of the Code (i.e., using a constant yield method over the term of the Series A Preferred Stock), in advance of receiving the cash attributable to such income.